isomerpages/govtech-stp/_student-pass-holder-lane/frequently-asked-questions.md

 #### 5. I am a STP/STP-IPA holder, and cannot find an entry date in the STO portal.
 I would like to appeal for entry as my school term has started/ is starting soon.

-In view of the COVID-19 situation globally, new entry approvals have been reduced until further notice for all long-term pass holders with travel history to higher-risk countries/regions (i.e. all countries/regions, except Brunei, Hong Kong, Macao, Mainland China and New Zealand).
+In view of the COVID-19 situation globally, new entry approvals have been reduced until further notice for all long-term pass holders with travel history to higher-risk countries/regions (i.e. all countries/regions, except countries/regions listed in Category (I) and (III) of the table [here](/stpl/shn-and-swab-summary)).

 We understand that the new academic year may have started or may be starting soon.
 However, we are currently unable to accede to any entry appeals due to the border restrictions that are in place.